 - Pulling one’s hands down into the lap, shortening the stroke and whatever water is left on the blade thrown being thrown upward, all of which results in creating large washy puddles

 - Use of blades that are too large and/or too heavy to execute the Release properly

 - Laying back too far or having hands too far apart at the Release

-- Setting the rigging too low
+- Setting the rigging too low for the water conditions

 Implications of a Poor Release:

 This is where problems on the Recovery are mostly caused by the quality of the Release.
 However balance and hand control are important causing the oars to hit the water (i.e., causing water-drag).

 - A poorly executed Release (see above)